QuinnPaulYna/QuinnPaulYna/README.md

 - 💞️ I’m looking to collaborate on on sustainable engineering projects, creative digital products, and impactful customer support solutions.
 - 📫 How to reach me: queen3paulina@gmail.com | 08057543578
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I love to sing, keep myself busy with designing toturials,I'm a baker, a voice-over artist and I love to connect.
+- ⚡ Fun fact: I love to sing, keep myself busy with designing toturials, I'm a baker, a voice-over artist and I love to connect.

 <!---
 QuinnPaulYna/QuinnPaulYna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.